astronomer/docs/learn/airflow-dbt.md

     where "COUNTRY" = '{{ var("country_code") }}'
     ```

-6. Create a SQL file named `create_pct.sql` within the `models` folder.
+6. Create a SQL file named `create_pct.sql` in the `models` folder.
 Copy the following dbt model into the file:

     ```sql
     select